Be Aware of Self-Proclaimed Narcissism Experts

-Potential clients who lack sufficient financial, insurance and/or transportation resources are even more susceptible to unrealistic promises for long-term or permanent relief.
-For individuals impacted by personal, family, cultural and even societal mental health stigmas, over-promising services from anyone other than a psychotherapist may be even more attractive.
+Potential clients who lack sufficient financial, insurance, and/or transportation resources are even more susceptible to unrealistic promises for long-term or permanent relief.
+For individuals impacted by personal, family, cultural, and even societal mental health stigmas, over-promising services from anyone other than a psychotherapist may be even more attractive.

 WHAT DOES IT TAKE TO BE AN EXPERT?

-Reaching true and verifiable expert status is not as a subjectively determined as one would believe.
+Reaching true and verifiable expert status is not as subjectively determined as one would believe.
 Independent of a person’s profession, achieving legitimate expert status requires the fulfillment or achievement of unambiguous and universal standards.
-The following list summarizes the criteria that reliably accounts for a legitimate claim to be an expert.
+The following list summarizes the criteria that reliably account for a legitimate claim to be an expert.

-- A graduate degree, certification and licensing in the field of one’s expertise.
+- A graduate degree, certification, and licensing in the field of one’s expertise.

-- At least a decade or more professional experience in the area they proclaimed to be an expert.
+- At least a decade or more of professional experience in the area they proclaimed to be an expert.

 - Possess reliable and effective skills/abilities that are recognized by their professional community as superior to the larger community.

-- Ongoing supervision, education and training in the field of their expertise.
+- Ongoing supervision, education, and training in the field of their expertise.

 - Experiences and accomplishments that have been openly validated by peers in their professional community to be at an “expert” level.